ramirezfranco/kreisman_fellowship/README.md

 In this repository, you will find all the code and results of the home abandonment project in Chicago.

 ## Objective
-Identify the most critical predictors of building abandonment in the City of Chicago at the census tract level using machine learning models and data from the American Comunity Survey and the Chicago Data Portal.
+Identify the most critical predictors of building abandonment in the City of Chicago at the census tract level using machine learning models and data from the American Community Survey and the Chicago Data Portal.

 ## Methods
 The work is divided into four groups of activities: